 Distributed SQL Tips and Tricks for PostgreSQL and Oracle DBAs – Sep 9, 2020

 Welcome to this week’s tips and tricks blog where we explore both beginner and advanced YugabyteDB topics for PostgreSQL and Oracle DBAs.
-First things first, for those of you who might be new to either distributed SQL or YugabyteDB.

-Got questions?
-Make sure to ask them in our YugabyteDB Slack channel.
 Please note that most examples in the post make use of the Northwind sample database.
 Instructions on how to get it installed are here.